hathawad/delayed_job/README.markdown

 What is this fork for?
 ----------------------

-My purpose with this fork is make delayed_job for flexible.
-That's means you can customize how your workers behave.
+My purpose with this fork is make delayed_job (1) for flexible, customize how your workers behave, and (2) use threads to launch the jobs.

-The common use will be to have several workers running concurrently (in one process) and each one with differents constraints so they'll run different kind of jobs.
+The common use will be to have several worker running concurrently (in one process) and each one with differents constraints so they'll run different kind of jobs.
+Or to have one worker launching several threads, grouping the jobs for one attribute of them so only one of each are in execution.

 Setup
 -----

-The library evolves around a delayed_jobs table which looks as follows:
+The library evolves around a delayed_jobs table which looks as follows (do not forget to add you own fields according to your needs):

     create_table :delayed_jobs, :force => true do |table|
         table.integer  :priority, :default => 0      # Allows some jobs to jump to the front of the queue